Military uniform with union jack badge on arm

 Military professional

 Military life can lead to accidents and injuries that have nothing to do with combat operations.
-If you've been injured in a military accident or suffered as a result of negligence, talk to us today.
+If you've been injured in a military accident or suffered due to negligence, speak to our military lawyers today.

 Disabled father in wheelchair with his daughter, wife and dog in the park